sendbird/sendbird-chat-sample-android/groupchannel-categorize-channels/README.md

 # Categorize group channels

-This sample app demonstrates how to categorize group channels in Sendbird Chat SDK.
+This sample app demonstrates how to categorize group channels in Sendbird Chat SDK using `customType`.

 ## Requirements